Michele Matassa Flores to succeed Don Shelton as Seattle Times executive editor

 Matassa Flores, 55, is a graduate of the University of Oregon and lives with her husband in West Seattle.
 They have two grown children.

-As managing editor, the past three years, Matassa Flores has managed the day-to-day operations of the 145-person newsroom and directed The Times’ news coverage.
+As managing editor, Matassa Flores has overseen the day-to-day operations of the 145-person newsroom and directed The Times’ news coverage.

 “I’ve been at The Times for almost my entire career, and have been lucky enough to work for some of the very best editors in the business,” Matassa Flores said.
 “I’m honored to follow in their footsteps — and to lead a staff that is so full of talent and commitment.
 Building on our proud history, I know we have great things ahead.”

-Seattle Times Publisher Frank Blethen said he was eager to work directly with Matassa Flores.
+Seattle Times Publisher Frank Blethen said he was eager to work directly with Matassa Flores and added that “she’s poised to be the editor to take us through the next decade.”

 “We have spent the past decade producing some of the best journalism in the country while creating an innovative, sustainable business model,” Blethen said.
 “We are very excited for the future of a free press in Seattle and Washington state.”

-Shelton’s stint as executive editor crowned a career in journalism of more than 40 years.
-From 2009 to 2016, he was The Seattle Times sports editor and for 22 years before that he worked as the newspaper’s assistant sports editor, leading preps coverage and coordinating Huskies and Seahawks game-day coverage.
+Shelton’s tenure as executive editor crowned a career in journalism of more than 40 years.
+From 2009 to 2016, he was The Seattle Times’ sports editor and for 22 years before that he worked as the newspaper’s assistant sports editor, leading preps coverage and coordinating Huskies and Seahawks game-day coverage.

 “As sports editor for seven years Shelton was the best in the country,” The Seattle Times Company said in a news release.